THE POWERS OF THE KINGDOM

 - The right to eat from the Tree of Life and to live in the Paradise of God.
 The Tree of Life is the body and blood of the Lord Jesus.

-- Christ will give us Life as our victor’s crown.
+- Christ will give us the crown of Life.